jaysylvester/citizen/README.md

 ### HTTP Headers

-You can set HTTP headers using the `header` directive:
+You can set HTTP headers using the `headers` directive:

     return {
-      header: {
+      headers: {
         'Cache-Control':  'max-age=86400',
         'Date':           new Date().toISOString()
       }